AsongnaBrilan/nervtek-HTC/PETBIT/readme.md

 With this your are done setting up the machine!!!

-This project is highly inspired by the Hardware Community.
+This project is highly inspired and supported by the Hardware Community.